 17) Being A Nurse Can Be Overwhelming.
 What Do You Think Is The Hardest Part About Being A Nurse?

 When asked this question, the interviewer is trying to determine what you consider difficult and whether this will impact your performance on the job.
 For example, if you say that working long hours or cleaning up after patients is the MOST challenging part, this will potentially hurt your chances of a successful interview.
 As you can imagine, these two are essential duties of a nurse.
 Naturally, when answering this question, try to highlight those things which are NOT directly assigned to you or are in your control.
 So, in the sample answer, you will notice how we describe a scenario that we have NO control over, i.e., loss of life or a young child who is diagnosed with an illness that has no cure.

-“For me, the hardest part of being a nurse is having to deal with the loss of life, and the IMPACT it leaves on immediate family.
-Loss of life is NOT only heartbreaking on the family members but also for us nurses, too, since we have built up relationships with our patients.
+“For me, the hardest part of being a nurse is having to deal with the loss of life and the IMPACT it leaves on immediate family.
+Loss of life is NOT only heartbreaking for the family members but also for us nurses, too, since we have built up relationships with our patients.
 A patient is brought to us to seek help and recover.
-I feel as a nurse, I am personally responsible for their well being.
-When a patient’s illness is so aggressive and your NOT able to help any further, you still feel burdened with the fact that you let them down (even though this isn’t the case).
-These situations are very sensitive and can impact us nurses emotionally.”
+I feel as a nurse; I am personally responsible for their well-being.
+When a patient’s illness is so aggressive, and you are NOT able to help any further, you still feel burdened with the fact that you let them down (even though this isn’t the case).
+These situations are very sensitive and can impact us, nurses, emotionally.”

 18) Where Do You See Yourself Within The Next Five Years?